Configuring Weblate Webhooks for Auto-Translation

 GitLab CI

 Configure pipeline webhooks with custom JSON payload mapping.
-Utilize CI_JOB_TOKEN for authenticated API calls when bypassing public webhook exposure.
 Restrict execution to default branch pipelines.

 trigger_weblate: